- Users complain of getting a Microsoft account needs updating error while using their apps.

-According to them, the You need to fix your Microsoft account message interferes with their apps.
-This can be a big problem that affects both desktop and mobile version of Windows 10, so today we’re going to show you how to fix this problem.
+The problem affects both desktop and mobile versions of Windows 10, so today we’re going to show you how to fix this problem.

 - Log in with your Microsoft account